Views:

 Receiving your provisional marks

-Once you have completed your assessments (including exams) your course team will mark them, and you will first be given feedback and a provisional mark.
+Once you have completed your assessments, your course team will mark them, and you will first be given feedback and a provisional mark.
 At this stage your mark may be subject to change.

-You can find out when you’ll get your feedback in your Assessment Statement, which you can view on My Student Record.
-Feedback for exams will be released within three weeks of the end of the exam period.
+You can find out when you’ll get your Coursework feedback in your Assessment Statement, which you can view on My Student Record.
+Marks for exams will be released within three weeks of the end of the exam period.

 To see your provisional mark log into Blackboard and go to the My Grades/Grade Book section on your module Blackboard site.

-If you have questions about your feedback and provisional marks, you should first contact your module tutor to discuss this.
-You can contact Hallam Help if you are unsure on how to get in touch with your module tutor.
+If you have questions about your feedback and provisional marks, you should first contact your module tutor / leader to discuss this.
+You can contact Hallam Help if you are unsure on how to get in touch with your module tutor / leader.

-Provisional marks cannot be appealed against, however if you’ve got any questions contact your module tutor or, if feel your performance was impacted by exceptional circumstances (such as illness) contact Hallam Help or book in with a Student Support Adviser for further advice.
+Provisional marks cannot be appealed against.
+If you’ve got any questions contact your module tutor / leader or, if feel your performance was impacted by exceptional circumstances (such as illness) contact Hallam Help and request support from a Student Support Adviser if necessary.

 Receiving your final marks